humairatalhakhan/humairatalhakhan/about.md

 ---

 # About Me
-### 👋 Hi there
+### Hi! 👋 I’m a passionate Data Analytics learner exploring SQL, Power BI, and Excel.

-I’m a **Banking Professional and Data Analyst** with over 12 years of experience in
+I create hands-on projects to apply my skills in analyzing data, generating insights, and building dashboards.
-**data reporting**, **business intelligence**, and **process automation** within the financial sector.
+This portfolio showcases my work, experiments, and learning journey in data analytics.

-My work bridges the gap between operational data and business insights, helping teams make informed, data-driven decisions.
+Still learning, still exploring, and excited to turn data into actionable insights! 🚀

 ---